 Boaters should also “Clean, Drain and Dry" their boats every time they leave a waterway to avoid the spread of aquatic invasive species, such as quagga/zebra mussels.
-Invasive species can ruin the ecological balance of entire bodies of waters and destroy them and can also ruin boats.
+Invasive species can ruin boats and the ecological balance of entire bodies of water.

 Some ways to help keep the waterways clean include:

 • Drain all water and dry all areas of a boat.

 • Dispose of all bait in the trash.

 • Keep watercraft dry between launches into different fresh waters.